You can download the novation case study here or find the full text below.

 Key initiatives adopted to protect the design quality

-- Clear selection process for contractors that isn’t fixed on the lowest cost but rather the best qualifications, teams, methodology, company culture and experience level.
-The input of the architects (on the PCG) assisted in the selection of the contractor, Hickory.
+- A clear selection process for contractors fixed on the best qualifications, teams, methodology, company culture and experience level rather than the lowest cost.

 What worked well

-- Advanced design development of documentation and a high performance specification completed prior to novation.
+- Advanced design development of documentation with a full technical specification completed prior to novation with an extensive prototyping and samples schedule to safeguard scope and quality.